derrekbertrand/alt-5e-resources/README.md

   - Massive free-form area for notes on Features and Traits.
 - **For Casters:**
   - Dedicated Features and Traits area to spell notes and boxes to keep casting info.

+## Campaign Settings

+Campaign setting resources are located in their respective folder.
+If you are used to viewing markdown, you can look at the individual chapters in plain text or a browser.
+The resources are in the src folder.
+There is a folder for each document, and a markdown metadata header for each one as well.

+If you have XeTeX, pandoc, and the required fonts installed; you can run the pdfgen.sh script, which generates complete PDF documents from the source files.
+If there is a demand, I'll set up a server that can host the complete PDFs, but as of now there's no good reason to do so.